CQCL/Qermit/README.md

 Qermit is a python module for running error-mitigation protocols on quantum processors.
 It is an extension to the [pytket](https://docs.quantinuum.com/tket) quantum computing toolkit.

-This repo contains source code and API documentation.
+This repository contains source code and API documentation.
 For details on building the docs please see `docs/README.md`

 ## Getting Started